mattsilber/collection-utils/readme.md

 ##### Actions : AdapterActionsManager

 Since I want the modules to be as dumb and re-useable as possible, the `ModularAdapters` have a semi-typeless callback system allowing you to register, and trigger, callbacks with just keys and the values you want supplied with them.
-Granted, this removes a lot of compile-time type-safety and can make it more difficult to track down issues, but there are trade-offs with everything.

 To register a callback with the adapter: